 University of Colorado officials have unveiled a new logo and branding of the traditional CU logo after a two-year, $780,000 effort.
 The four-campus system will now use a lighter gold interlocking CU logo, with a consistent typeface instead of the “hundreds” of other logos now in use, according to campus officials.
 “Everyone has their own look, feel, messages,” university system spokesman Ken McConnellogue said of the various logos used by departments on campus.
 “It’s inefficient and ineffective.”
 The project was not paid for with tuition, state or donor funds, according to McConnellogue.
 Instead, money for hiring an international marketing and design firm came from the president’s initiative fund.

 The University of Colorado?
-Well, they just jacked up their undergrad tuition by 9 percent, inspiring one CU student to pay his fees in $1 dollar bills.
+Well, they just jacked up their undergrad tuition by 9%, inspiring one CU student to pay his fees in $1 dollar bills.
 Here’s how the university justified that tuition hike (quoted from the university’s own website):

 Board of Regents Chair Steve Bosley said unprecedented higher education funding challenges are forcing CU and other public universities around the country to explore every option when it comes to providing access to all students and keeping important academic and research programs in place.
 “CU is a public university.
 We have to honor our commitment to Colorado citizens by providing access to students of all backgrounds, and by offering them a good education without compromising the quality of our programs and services,” Bosley said.
 “We have world-class academic and research programs in place that are contributing to Colorado’s economic, social and cultural well-being, and we can’t risk losing them.”

 Apparently, a new logo is critical to Colorado’s well-being.
 And I thought California had problems.